Stevio54/codebrackets/content/posts/whoami.md

 ### What is next?
 ---
-In the coming weeks, I plan to start by blogging about three examples listed above, as well as anything else I run into in my continued journey.
+In the coming weeks, I plan to start by blogging about some of the projects I have built in the past, as well as some that are coming along in the near future.
+You can also keep an eye out for any other small nuggets of information I will share when it become available as well!

 I hope to see you there!